Grown Up Bologna Sandwich

 The Grown Up Bologna Sandwich

-Or even plain bologna sandwiches?
+Or even unfried bologna sandwiches?

 He’ll be showcasing his old school version, and today, I’m giving you my grown ass version.
+I decided that I’m owning this.

 I097